 1. Transit.
-Development is located in a census tract with a score of at least 1 on the Center for Neighborhood Technology's Transportation Connectivity Index.
+Development is located in a census tract with a score of at least 1 on the Center for Neighborhood Technology's Transportation Connectivity Index as shown in the QAP Interactive Map specific to the Urban Opportunity Housing subpool.

-Submission: The applicant must submit proof that the development is located in a census tract with a TCI score applicable to the number of points being claimed.
-A map specific to this criterion will be posted on the OHFA website.
+Submission: The applicant must submit a screenshot from the QAP Interactive Map (with Transportation layer checked) demonstrating that the development is located in a census tract with a TCI score applicable to the number of points being claimed.

 - a.
-Census tract has a TCI score of 1 3 = 1 point - b.
+Census tract has a TCl score of 1 3 = 1 point - b.
 Census tract has a TCI score of 4 7 = 3 points - c.
-Census tract has a TCl score of 8 or higher = 5 points - 2.
+Census tract has a TCI score of 8 or higher = 5 points - 2.
 Education.
 As measured by the Ohio School Report Card, development is either: - a.
-Sited within a school district with a Gap Closing Grade of "B" or higher; or
+Sited within a school district with a Gap Closing Grade of "B" or higher; or - b.

-- b.
 Sited within a school district with an Overall District Grade of "B" or higher; or - c.
 Sited within a school district with a Performance Index Letter Grade of "B" or higher (subcategory within the Achievement Component).